-mandate?
+It is easy and most natural for a Fed policymaker to talk about inflation.
+Price stability is one of the explicit goals of monetary policy as mandated by the U.S. Congress.
+Financial stability risks are more complicated.
+How does financial stability dovetail with the Fed's dual mandate?
 There is clearly an interdependent relationship between them.
-A strong and robust economy with low inflation provides a key stabilizing force for beneficial credit intermediation and robust financial markets.
+A strong economy with low inflation provides a key stabilizing force for beneficial credit intermediation and robust financial market functioning.
 At the same time, stable and well-functioning financial markets are essential for achieving maximum employment and price stability.
-Our global experience since 2008 reinforces this critical interplay between monetary and financial conditions.
+The global experience since 2008 reinforces this critical interplay between monetary and financial conditions.

-However, beyond these basic principles, what is the appropriate monetary policy stance for achieving both financial stability and the dual mandate?
+However, beyond these basic principles, what is the appropriate monetary policy stance for achieving both financial stability and the dual mandate of maximum employment and price stability?

-With inflation running well below our 2 percent long-run target and the unemployment rate still well above its long-term normal level, appropriate monetary policy dictates that low real interest rates should prevail until the economy is further along a sustainable path to its potential level.
-This assertion is made from a mainstream macroeconomic perspective.
+With inflation running well below our 2 percent longer-run target and the unemployment rate still well above its normal long-term level, appropriate monetary policy dictates that low real interest rates should prevail until the economy is further along a sustainable path to its potential level and inflation is closer to target.
 Nonetheless, it is common to hear the argument that these highly accommodative monetary policies might sow the seeds of financial instability.

 The fear is that excessive and persistently low interest rates would lead to excessive risk-taking by some investors.
-For instance, some firms, such as life insurance companies and pension funds, are under pressure to meet a stream of fixed liabilities incurred when interest rates were higher.
-(And perhaps these liabilities were offered at somewhat generous terms to begin with.)
-To meet commitments like these in the current low interest rate environment, the incentive exists to reach for yield by investing in excessively risky assets.
+For instance, some firms, such as life insurance companies and pension funds, are under pressure to meet a stream of fixed liabilities incurred when interest rates were higher.3 (And perhaps these liabilities were offered at somewhat generous terms to begin with.)
+To meet commitments like these in the current low interest rate environment, some firms have an incentive to reach for yield by investing in excessively risky assets.
 Furthermore, with the costs of borrowing at historically low levels, other investors might simply decide that this is a good time to cheaply amplify the risk and return in their portfolios by taking on more leverage.